SillyTavern/SillyTavern-Docs/extensions/Stable-Diffusion.md

 * 'last message' => "The Last Message"
 * 'background', 'scene background', 'scene', 'scenery', 'surroundings', 'environment' => "Background"

+### Extend free-mode prompts

+When using the interactive mode of the slash command, automatically extend free-mode generation subject descriptions by prompting your main API.

-### Auto-enhance prompts
+### Auto-extend prompts

+**May not work well, it is recommended to manually inspect generated prompts when using this.**

 This option uses an additional GPT-2 text generation model to add more details to the prompt generated by the main API.
-Works best for SDXL image models.
-It may not work well with other models, and it is recommended to manually edit prompts in this case.

 Default GPT-2 model: [Cohee/fooocus_expansion-onnx](https://huggingface.co/Cohee/fooocus_expansion-onnx)